CSCIX65G/crosscompilation/README.md

 Target 0: (echoserver) stopped.
 ```

 You are now debugging the echo server running inside a docker container on your mac.
 To do this on your Pi, you simply need to transport the `debug-server-arm64.sh` script to your Pi and run it.
-Then at the connect command in lldb on your mac, substitute the hostname or IP address of your Pi and you’ll be remotely debugging the echoserver on the Pi.
+Then, back on your mac, at the connect command in lldb, substitute the hostname or IP address of your Pi and you’ll be remotely debugging the echoserver on the Pi.

-*NB* there is no need to copy the arm executable from the mac to the Pi.
+*NB* there is no need to copy the arm executable from the mac to the Pi as lldb on your mac will copy it as part of running it.
+(This is one _really_ good reason for making your executables very small, the copy process is painfully slow).

 On your _mac_ build the Pi executable with the command:

 ```
 ./build-arm64.sh